Psychedelics have had a major impact on our understanding of human consciousness, mental illness, and happiness.

 The Prohibition Era: 1800–1971

-Albert Hoffman (1906–2008) was a Swiss chemist responsible for synthesizing LSD for the first time.
+Albert Hofmann (1906–2008) was a Swiss chemist responsible for synthesizing LSD (lysergic acid diethylamide) for the first time.

 Hoffmann referred to LSD as “medicine for the soul” and strongly contested the prohibition of the substance.